NLnetLabs/cascade/doc/manual/source/hsms.rst

 If you installed Cascade via a DEB or RPM package you should also already have the :program:`kmip2pkcs11` software installed, unless you explicitly opted not to install it.
-If installing via building from sources the instructions we provide also describe how to install :program:`kmip2pkcs11`.
+If you :doc:`build from source <building>`, we also provide instructions how to install :program:`kmip2pkcs11`.

-Test:

-- :ref:`kmip2pkcs11 use cases<kmip2pkcs11:index:use cases>`
-- :doc:`kmip2pkcs11 main page<kmip2pkcs11:index>`
-- :doc:`dnst:installation`
-- :option:`kmip2pkcs11:--user`, :option:`kmip2pkcs11:--group`, :option:`kmip2pkcs11:--pid-file`
-- :ref:`kmip2pkcs11 config options<kmip2pkcs11:man/kmip2pkcs11-config.toml:options>`

-Any Test:

-- :any:`kmip2pkcs11 use cases<kmip2pkcs11:index:use cases>`
-- :any:`kmip2pkcs11 main page<kmip2pkcs11:index>`
-- :any:`dnst:installation`
-- :any:`kmip2pkcs11:--user`, :any:`kmip2pkcs11:--group`, :any:`kmip2pkcs11:--pid-file`
-- :any:`kmip2pkcs11 config options<kmip2pkcs11:man/kmip2pkcs11-config.toml:options>`

 When installed via a package the daemon will not be run automatically.
 This is because you will need to:

-- Edit the :file:`/etc/kmip2pkcs11/config.toml` file to tell :program:`kmip2pkcs111` where to find the PKCS#11 module to load.
+- Edit the :doc:`kmip2pkcs11 configuration file<man/kmip2pkcs11-config.toml>`
+  to set the location of your PKCS#11 module.
-- Depending on your PKCS#11 module you may need to set PKCS#11 vendor specific environment variables for the :program:`kmip2pkcs11` process, and/or ensure that PKCS#11 vendor specific configuration files and possibly also other software are installed and correctly configured.
+- Depending on your PKCS#11 module you may need to set vendor specific environment variables for the :program:`kmip2pkcs11` process.
+  Alternatively, you may need to ensure that vendor specific configuration files and possibly other software is installed and correctly configured.
 - Ensure that the :program:`kmip2pkcs11` user has access to the resources needed by the PKCS#11 module to be loaded.
 - Use the (vendor specific) PKCS#11 module setup process to create a token label and PIN that Cascade should use to authenticate with the HSM.
-- Optionally generate a proper TLS certificate for use by :program:`kmip2pkcs11` and set the :file:`/etc/kmip2pkcs11/config.toml` settings ``cert_path`` and ``key_path`` to point the certificate file and accompanying private key.
-If you omit these settings :program:`kmip2pkcs11` will generate a long-lived self-signed TLS certificate each time it starts.
+- Optionally, generate a proper TLS certificate for use by :program:`kmip2pkcs11` and set the :option:`kmip2pkcs11:cert_path` and :option:`kmip2pkcs11:key_path` in :file:`/etc/kmip2pkcs11/config.toml` to point the certificate file and accompanying private key.
+If you omit these settings, :program:`kmip2pkcs11` will generate a long-lived self-signed TLS certificate each time it starts.

-..
-Note:: There is currently no way to test that the configuration of :program:`kmip2pkcs11` is correct other than to try using it with Cascade.
+.. note:: There is currently no way to test that the :doc:`kmip2pkcs11 configuration<man/kmip2pkcs11-config.toml>` is correct other than trying to use it with Cascade.

 When ready, start :program:`kmip2pkcs11` either via systemd (if installed from a package) or directly:

 .. code-block:: bash

    kmip2pkcs11 --config /etc/kmip2pkcs11/config.toml -d --user <USER> --group <GROUP>

-..
-Tip:: Use the ``--user`` and ``--group`` arguments to make :program:`kmip2pkcs11` run as the same user that has access to any necessary resources required by PKCS#11 module vendor.
+.. tip:: Use the :option:`kmip2pkcs11:--user` and
+   :option:`kmip2pkcs11:--group` arguments to make :program:`kmip2pkcs11`
+   run as the same user that has access to any necessary resources required by PKCS#11 module vendor.